No one has favorited this theater yet

 The Palladium Cinema was closed at the end of 1976.
 It was converted into the Palladium Bingo Club, and was later re-named Apollo Bingo Club.
 The circle is intact but disused.

 The Apollo Bingo Club was closed in September 2009.
 In 2012, a local businessman purchased the building and began renovations to convert it into a live performance and cabaret venue, with a planned 2013 opening.
+By 2018 the upstairs was a boxing training area and the downstairs was a pizza restaurant.

 Just login to your account and subscribe to this theater